-This dashboard brings together a range of data relating to variation in medicines use and prescribing to inform the strategic medicines optimisation plans of CCGs and Trusts.
-It helps support NHS organisations in highlighting variation and facilitates discussion on how they compare with others across a range of comparators.
+The aim of these comparators is to help support and inform strategic medicines optimisation plans of CCGs and Trusts in highlighting variation and facilitate discussion on how they compare with others across a range of comparators.
 It is not intended as a performance measurement tool and there are no targets.